Peakboard/peakboard.github.io/content/_data_sources/en-oracle.md

 In some cases, further information is required in addition to the access parameters described above.
 In this case, please click on the **Custom** tab.
 In the text field an individual connection string can be entered directly.
-The structure of the connection string can be found in the Oracle help or this [link](https://www.connectionstrings.com/oracle/).
+The structure of the connection string can be found in the Oracle help.

 Enter the desired Oracle SQL statement in the **Statement** text field.
 For the data source to function correctly, the SQL statement must always return a tabular result set.